ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 # Breakdown

-This is some brief explanations on important sections of my configuration.
-For an explanation of the important parts of the configuration; [This](https://www.haproxy.com/blog/the-four-essential-sections-of-an-haproxy-configuration) is an excellent write-up of how each section functions.
+These are some brief explanations on important sections of my configuration.
+For an explanation of the important parts of the configuration in general; [This](https://www.haproxy.com/blog/the-four-essential-sections-of-an-haproxy-configuration) is an excellent write-up of how each section functions.

 ### Global